Covid 19 coronavirus: 'No link', says MBIE on rumour about isolation hotel visit

 It is in response to a claim that a member of the family at the centre of the new cluster had supposedly entered a managed isolation facility.

-"There is no evidence to support this," the Covid-19 response team tweeted tonight.
+"There is no evidence to support this," the Covid-19 response team tweeted last night.

 "We ask people to stop circulating those rumours as they are counter-productive to our efforts against Covid-19."